 Preparing UK Electricity Networks for Electric Vehicles

-Supported by National Grid and EA Technology, this report discusses the potential rate of change of EV uptake by considering the national carbon/air quality landscape and government drivers, as well as looking at market signals from the automotive industry.
+Supported by National Grid and EA Technology, the Preparing UK Electricity Networks for Electric Vehicles report discusses the potential rate of change of EV uptake by considering the national carbon/air quality landscape and government drivers, as well as looking at market signals from the automotive industry.

 The primary focus is on households with off-street parking (about two-thirds of UK housing stock) who are likely to make up the majority of short to mid-term adopters of EVs.
 The report draws on existing published material only, pulling together disparate sources to review the impact EVs will have on the UK Electricity Networks.